elpete/CFCollection/README.md

 ```

 ### pluck
-Shortuct for `map` to a specific key on a struct.
+Shortuct for `map` to one or more keys on a struct or component.
+Keys can be passed in as a comma-separated list or an array.

 ```cfc
 var collection = new Collection( [